cbuchart/cbuchart.github.io/index.md

 - Wide experience designing and developing user interfaces for desktop applications (mainly in Qt).
 - Wide experience in the development of graphic engines and visualization tools.
 - Wide experience in parallel architectures using multi-threading designs (C++11-17, Qt, pthreads, Boost).
-- Experience with Docker, CI/CD in GitLab and CMake.
+- Experience with Docker, CI/CD in GitLab, and CMake.
 - Experience with web technologies such as JavaScript, jQuery, HTML 5, CSS 3 and PHP.
 - Wide past experience with OpenGL and shading languages (GLSL, Cg).
 - Wide past experience with with GPGPU technologies such as CUDA.
 - Past experience with mobile frameworks: Cocoa Touch, Android SDK.

-### ⏮Previous positions
+### ⏮Previous Positions

 - Senior C++ Embedded Software Engineer.
 [Wallbox](https://wallbox.com), Spain.
 Sep.
 2021 - Nov.
 2022.
 - Operating Systems.
 Invited Professor.
 Undergraduate course.
 [TECNUN](https://tecnun.unav.edu), University of Navarra, Spain.
 Sep.
 2011 - Dec.
 2021.